 Conference dates: July - September

 Funding Period #2

 - Application deadline: August 1 (Window to apply opens June 15)

 Funding Period #3

-Applications are due by 11:59PM on the deadline day.
+Applications (including recommendation responses) are due by 11:59PM on the deadline day.
 Absolutely NO applications will be accepted after the application deadline.
 NO EXCEPTIONS.

 The Edward J. Ray Travel Award for Scholarship and Service (Ray Award) encourages and enables graduate students across the university to participate in professional conferences, both in their respective fields and in the broader academic community, by reimbursing or partially reimbursing the expenses incurred by graduate students during travel to conferences and meetings to present original research.

 Unlike other programs that grant travel funds, the Ray Award gives substantial weight to the applicant's service to his/her department, the university, and the surrounding community.
 Ray Award judges also take into account the academic standing of the applicant, the applicant's professional goals, the nature of the conference being attended, and the applicant's ability to convey the focus of their research to a general audience.